ktoso/rx-wiki/Subject.md

 * <a href="http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#AsyncSubject">Introduction to Rx: AsyncSubject</a>

 # BehaviorSubject
-When an Observer subscribes to a <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/BehaviorSubject.html">`BehaviorSubject`</a>, it begins by emitting the item most recently emitted by the source Observable (or a seed/default value if none has yet been emitted) and then continues to emit any other items emitted later by the source Observable(s).
+When an Subscriber subscribes to a <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/BehaviorSubject.html">`BehaviorSubject`</a>, it begins by emitting the item most recently emitted by the source Observable (or a seed/default value if none has yet been emitted) and then continues to emit any other items emitted later by the source Observable(s).
 [[images/rx-operators/S.BehaviorSubject.png]]
-However, if the source Observable terminates with an error, the `BehaviorSubject` will not emit any items to subsequent observers, but will simply pass along the error notification from the source Observable.
+However, if the source Observable terminates with an error, the `BehaviorSubject` will not emit any items to subsequent Subscribers, but will simply pass along the error notification from the source Observable.
 [[images/rx-operators/S.BehaviorSubject.e.png]]

 #### see also: